-We’re moving the needle.
-Since we began in 2011, more than 10,000 students have benefitted from a one-of-a-kind educational experience.
-The competition has produced three interactive exhibits valued at more than $2 million: Science of Energy, Genetics: Unlock the Code, and Every Last Drop.
-A fourth exhibit (and the first outdoors) is in progress.
-We’ve also invested in two additional exhibits — Science on a Sphere and the Burns & McDonnell Engineerium.
+So far, more than 18,000 students in 55 school districts have benefited from this immersive educational opportunity.
+The competition has produced four interactive exhibits: Science of Energy, Genetics: Unlock the Code, Every Last Drop and Simple Machines at Play.
+The Burns & McDonnell Foundation has also invested in two additional exhibits — Science on a Sphere and the Burns & McDonnell Engineerium.

-These additions have made a difference at Science City, boosting attendance by 35 percent and encouraging thousands of visitors each year to explore STEM topics.
+These additions have made a difference at Science City, helping to boost attendance by 84 percent and encouraging thousands of visitors each year to explore STEM topics.
+Students and teachers are sharing rave reviews about Science City as a place where learning and fun happen in equal measure.

 “The teamwork on which the project depends and the critical thinking skills you’re taught and use cannot be paralleled anywhere else.”